DMR, Dan Denis to race in finals Sunday

-Van Dalen earned the Seawolves' first-ever individual national championship in any sport when she won the NCAA mile race in 2011.
+Van Dalen earned the SBU's first-ever individual national championship in any sport when she won the NCAA mile race in 2011.
 She won back-to-back America East Most Outstanding performer awards at the indoor championships in 2011 and 2012 and nabbed Scholar-Athlete honors in 2012.
+In 2012, she was named America East Woman of the Year.

 Ronan has also done a remarkable job with the track and field teams.
-The Seawolves have an all-time high eight NCAA qualifying times in 2007-2008.
-Four times the Seawolves have had an individual qualify for the NCAA Championships.
+The Seawolves had an all-time high eight NCAA qualifying times in 2007-2008.
+Five times SBU has had an individual qualify for the NCAA Championships.
 In America East competition, Ronan has led the Seawolves to more than 20 individual championships since 2002 and has also seen more than 40 different school records fall during his tenure.

 Ronan has picked up some hardware of his own during his career, being named the America East Women's Coach of the Year eight years in a row (2005-2012) while also earning his first conference coach of the year nod on the men's side in 2012.

 Academically, Ronan's teams are always near the top.
-Three of his athletes have won the SUNY Chancellor Award, more than ten of them have been named to the USTFCCCA All-Academic Individual Team while 12 of his teams have been awarded the USTFCCCA All-Academic Team award.
+Three of his athletes have won the SUNY Chancellor Award, more than ten of them have been named to the USTFCCCA All-Academic Individual Team while 14 of his teams have been awarded the USTFCCCA All-Academic Team award.
 He also coached the 2007-2008 runner-up for the America East Woman of the Year Award.
+The men's cross country and indoor and outdoor track and field programs have received the NCAA Public Recognition Award for being in the top 10 percent nationally for APR for the past three consecutive years.

 Prior to joining the Stony Brook staff, Ronan spent six years at Providence College as the associate head coach for the men's cross country and track and field programs, while taking on assistant coach duties for the women's programs.
 Known for his expertise in middle and long distance running events, Ronan assisted the Friars' programs in winning six Big East cross country titles.
 The men's team won back-to-back conference championships in 1995 and 1996 and captured another title in 1998, while the women's program won three straight Big East rings from 1995-1997.
 The 1995 women's cross country team garnered the Division I national championship.